See also Security check - Canada Visa IN

 There are situations in which a Canadian sponsor withdraws the sponsorship prior to the spouse being granted landing because of the breakdown of the relationship.
 The Immigration officer will taken into consideration the spouse's ability to become successfully settled in Canada, and whether humanitarian and compassionate grounds exist.
 The following factors will be considered:

-See also Exceptional circumstances - Canada Visa IN
+See also Employment authorization exempt - Canada Visa IN

 • education, training, and employment;